-GE Healthcare / Biochrom Strategic Supplier Alliance Agreement dated: \\\\\\ (hereinafter "Agreement")
+GE Healthcare / Biochrom Strategic Supplier Alliance Agreement dated: (hereinafter "Agreement")

-ABA Revision Number: \\\\\
+ABA Revision ABA Revision Number:

-ABA Effective Date: \\\\\
+ABA Effective ABA Effective Date:

-ABA Term: \\\\\
+ABA Term:

-- 1. Pricing.
+1. Pr icing.

-- 2. Quality.
+2. Q Quality.

-- 3. Delivery.
+3. D Delivery.

-- 4. Non-Binding Annual Forecast.
+4. N Non-Binding Annual Forecast.

-- 5. Biochrom and GE Healthcare hereby agree that there are no outstanding material commitments as of the date of this Attachment.
+Biochrom and GE Healthcare hereby agree that there are no outstanding material commitments as of the date of this Attachment.

-- 6. Any Other Terms (including Safety Stock, Material Commitments, Payment Terms, etc.).
+Any Other Terms (including Safety Stock, Material Commitments, Payment Terms, etc.).

-The terms and conditions as stated herein are firm for the term of this Attachment.
-This Attachment may not be modified except by written amendment by the parties.
-If the term of this Attachment shall lapse, the terms and conditions of this Attachment shall continue until further updated by the parties, or until the expiration or termination of the Agreement.
-All other terms and conditions of the Agreement shall remain in full force and effect.
-In the event of a conflict, this Attachment shall control.
+parties.
+If the t conditions as stated herein are firm for the term of this Attachment.
+Therm of this Attachment shall lapse, the terms and conditions of this Attachment of the Agreement.
+All other terms and conditions of the Agail control. tachment shall c ontinue until further updated by the parties, or until the

-IN WITNESS WHEREOF, the parties hereto have caused this Attachment to the Agreement to be executed by their duly authorized officers or representatives.
+IN WITNESS WHEREOF, the parties hereto have caused this Attachment to the Agr reement to be ex ecuted by their duly authorized officers or representatives.

-GE HEALTHCARE BIO-SCIENCES CORP. doing business as GE Healthcare
+GE HEALTHCARE BIO-SCIENCES CORP. doing business as GE Healthcare BIOCHROM LIMITED

-BIOCHROM LIMITED

-Signature:

-Date:

-Printed Name: Title: /s/ James G Heffernan

-James G Heffernan

-Managing Director February 21, 2008

-Signature: /s/ Jan Erneberg
+Signature: /s/ Jan Erneberg Signature: /s/ James G Heffernan

-Printed Name: Jan Erneberg
+Printed Name: Jan Erneberg Printed Name: James G Heffernan

-Title: MD
+Title: MD Title: Managing Director

-Date: March 27, 2008
+Date: March 27, 2008 Date: February 21, 2008